Egyptian Cobra (Egyptian Asp)

 - Naja haje

-The Egyptian cobra is sometimes called the snouted cobra or the banded Egyptian cobra.
+The Egyptian cobra is also known as the Egyptian Asp, the snouted cobra or the banded Egyptian cobra.

 - The Egyptian cobra is oviparous, and she lays up to 33 eggs per clutch.